johnallanach/qgis-suitability-analysis/README.md

 # qgis-suitability-analysis
- Vector-based site suitability analysis for Qgis
+ A vector-based suitability analysis plugin for Qgis